 It’s hard to ignore people who hate you and are driven by racial animosity, especially when they have a voice in social media.
 And those who call for the censorship of “unfettered speech” do not intend the silencing of these voices, for they are these voices.
 Some of them are the masked, Antifa fascists you see in the news using Brownshirt tactics in the cause of tolerance, as incredibly Orwellian as that may sound.

 What they refer to as unfettered speech (note the association with “unfettered capitalism”) is any speech they do not agree with despite our liberal democratic tradition.
-Besides, the Constitution is an expression of male whiteness and, therefore, inherently oppressive.
+Besides, they regard the Constitution as an expression of male whiteness and, therefore, inherently oppressive.
 In this, they reveal their feelings of superiority once again.

 In reality, this war is not about the intellectual trappings of a patriarchal system.
 It is about what it has always been about–power and control.
 Were the oppressed to take over tomorrow, they would prove no more virtuous than their oppressors and, quite possibly, less so.
 The lessons of history bear this out, the Jacobins of the French Revolution providing a glaring example.